U.S. Customs and Border Protection, Department of Homeland Security.

 FOR FURTHER INFORMATION CONTACT:

 CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13; 44 U.S.C.
-3505(c)(2)).
-The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information technology; and (e) estimates of capital or start-up costs and costs of operations, maintenance, and purchase of services to provide information.
-The comments that are submitted will be summarized and included in the request for Office of Management and Budget (OMB) approval.
+3507).
+The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information Start Printed Page 517technology; and (e) the annual costs burden to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
+The comments that are submitted will be summarized and included in the CBP request for OMB approval.
 All comments will become a matter of public record.
-In this document the CBP is soliciting comments concerning the following information collection:
+In this document, CBP is soliciting comments concerning the following information collection:

 Title: Passenger List/Crew List.